Class Profile Report

 A few key features of the Class Profile report

-Two tabs.
-Explore your class’s performance and your students’ testing status on the Test Details tab, and understand the strength and opportunity areas on the Instructional Areas tab.
+Three tabs.
+Explore your class’s performance and your students’ testing status on the Test Details tab, understand the strength and opportunity areas for your class and students on the Instructional Areas tab, and review how your students’ MAP Growth scores project to performance on other tests on the Projected Proficiency tab.

 High-level class data.
 Quickly access high-level class information through the RIT Score Status, Achievement Percentiles, and National Comparisons modules.